 I realized I was in love.
 This was painful because I really felt the pitiful little thing was on her way out and that the doctor would tell me there was no hope.
 Squeeze my heart a little more.

-Finally, we were called into the exam room.
+At last, we were called into the exam room.
 More waiting on a hard bench.
 More waiting.
 More waiting.
 Finally, an assistant came in and we dragged Pumpkin out of the carrier.
 Funny how they don’t want to go in, but once in the Vet’s office, they won’t come out.
 She was weighed, and a gazillion questions were asked.
 Assistant left.
 More waiting.
 More waiting.
-More waiting.
-Finally, the doctor arrived.
-A young woman who looked intelligent and compassionate.
+More waiting until the doctor arrived—a young woman who looked intelligent and compassionate.
 I relaxed a little.

 After poking, prodding, looking, and more prodding, she said that Pumpkin had a lump in her stomach.
 A big one.
 X-rays?
 Could be cancer.
 Oh no, I thought, my intuition was right.
 Oh well, at least she would die with loving hands on her and not in the streets in the cold.